ahanaraghuvanshi/node-telehash/README.md

 Will send signals into the network aimed at the end_name. (end_name is the plain text name of the end, not its hash)

-## tap(end_name, rule, function(){} )
+## tap(end_name, rule, callback )

     telehash.tap( '@telehash', {...}, function(sw,telex){} )

-Will send a .tap request to the switches closest to end_name for signals expressed in a single rule.
-When switches forward telexes to us matching the tap rule the callback function is fired with a copy of the telex.
+Will send a .tap request to the switches closest to end_name for signals expressed in a single rule object.
+When switches forward telexes to us matching the tap rule the callback function is fired passing a copy of the telex and the switch (sw) which forwarded the telex.

 ## send(to, telex)